Xinyuan-LilyGO/T-Display-K230_canmv_rt/README.md

 ## Describe

-T-Display-S3-AMOLED-1.43-1.75 is a development board featuring a high-definition AMOLED display with a circular shape, based on the ESP32S3, designed for standalone battery connectivity.
+T-Display-K230 is a development board featuring a high-definition AMOLED display, based on the k230, designed for standalone battery connectivity.

 ## Preview